 The Rutgers Ed.D.
-Program is intended for working professionals and is designed to be summer intensive (9 credits per summer) and fall/spring light (6 credits per semester).
-Students begin their doctoral education as part of a cohort and are encouraged to follow the curriculum sequence outlined in Part II in order to complete the program with their cohort in approximately three-and-a-half years.
+Program is intended for working professionals.
+Students take 6 credits in the summer, fall and spring.
+Students begin their doctoral education as part of a cohort and are encouraged to follow the curriculum sequence outlined in Part II in order to complete the program with their cohort in approximately four years.
 Alternative sequences can be followed as needed.
 However, the cohort is a key element of the learning experience in this program.

-Each doctoral student is required to complete a program composed of three interrelated components of 24 credits each: core courses, concentration courses, and the dissertation experience.
+Each doctoral student is required to complete a program composed of three interrelated components: 18 credits of core courses, 18 credits of concentration courses, and 24 credits of dissertation experience.
 The core is a sequence of classes designed to provide students with foundational knowledge and skills relevant to leading in educational contexts.
 The concentration allows students to acquire specialized knowledge within an area of interest.
 The Ed.D. program culminates with a 15-18 month-long dissertation experience.